GluuFederation/docs-casa-prod/docs/source/developer/intro-plugin.md

 The above guarantees changes in .zul files are picked very often (5 seconds is default ZK cache refresh time).

-#### Find a graphical LDAP client
+#### Find a graphical database client

-Ensure you can use a GUI client in order to connect to your LDAP.
-While all sort of operations on the directory can be achieved with the tools already bundled in the Gluu Server chroot container, the only means to have an agile development experience is leveraging a point-and-click tool.
+Ensure you can use a GUI client in order to connect to your database (eg. LDAP).
+While command line tools can be employed, the only means to have an agile development experience is leveraging a point-and-click tool.

-Two graphical clients worth mentioning are [LDAP Admin](http://www.ldapadmin.org/) and [Apache DS](https://directory.apache.org/studio/downloads.html).
+In case of LDAP two graphical clients worth mentioning are [LDAP Admin](http://www.ldapadmin.org/) and [Apache DS](https://directory.apache.org/studio/downloads.html).
 Ask your administrator how to setup a connection from the client running on your desktop to Gluu container's LDAP or follow [these](https://gluu.org/docs/ce/user-management/local-user-management/#manage-data-in-gluu-ldap) instructions.

 In case you cannot establish the tunnel mentioned in the docs you can do this if your Gluu Server is backed by OpenDJ: